Different Types Of Screw Fasteners For Decking

 This looked awful.
 And so began the evolution of the perfecting of composite screw fasteners.

-To address the hardness of the board, the screws were harded and the root diameter reduced.
+To address the board's hardness, the screws were hard, and the root diameter was reduced.

 Mushrooming and snapped screws are virtually unheard of today.

 Take a close look at the differences and compare these two composite screws.

 Both have a Type 17 cutting tip, coarse threads, but the differences are in the upper threads just under the head.

 The fine threads which can be reversed or just very shallow are intended to push down any material that was raised up as the main part of the screw descended into the board.